apache/spark/docs/sql-ref-syntax-aux-cache-cache-table.md

 ---

 ### Description
-`CACHE TABLE` caches the table's contents in the RDD cache within memory.
+`CACHE TABLE` caches the table's contents in the RDD cache within memory or disk.
 This reduces scanning of the original files in future queries.

 ### Syntax
 {% highlight sql %}